beeman/pubkey-link-docs/afraid-accretion/src/content/docs/guides/self-hosting.md

 ### Main branch (Recommended)

-Most instances probably want to use the `main` branch which is updated less often and more stable.
+> Most instances probably want to use the `main` branch which is updated less often and more stable.
+>

-`ghcr.io/pubkeyapp/pubkey-link:latest`
+> `ghcr.io/pubkeyapp/pubkey-link:latest`

 ### Dev branch

-If you want to run the leatest and greatest, or you like living on the edge, you can run the `dev` branch.
+> If you want to run the latest and greatest, or you like living on the edge, you can run the `dev` branch.
+>

-`ghcr.io/pubkeyapp/pubkey-link:dev`
+> `ghcr.io/pubkeyapp/pubkey-link:dev`
+>

-After you start the container, the links on how to access the UI will be logged in the terminal.
+> After you start the container, the links on how to access the UI will be logged in the terminal.

 ### Northflank Installation